-Thus, the existence of a binary relation, the maximization of which can describe behaviour, does not imply that exploring the details of a frame-sensitive choice procedure is superfluous.
+Thus, the existence of a binary relation, the maximization of which can describe behavior, does not imply that the details of a frame-sensitive choice procedure are superfluous.
 On the contrary, in order to construct rich economic models one often needs a model of choice with frames.
 In Section 5, we conclude by exploring one such example.